-- Send a holiday card to someone stationed overseas.
-Being stationed far from home during the holiday season is no picnic.
-Imagine getting a heartfelt message of thanks and well wishes at mail call!
+Being stationed away from home during the holiday season is no picnic.
+But imagine getting a heartfelt message of thanks and well wishes at mail call!